valentinmace/snake/README.md

   <img src="./animation.gif">
 </p>

-A personal project consisting in training neural networks to play the game "Snake"
+A personal project made by Robin Mancini and myself, consisting in training neural networks to play the game "Snake"

 This repository contains:
 - The Snake Game itself